Table of Contents

 The cons of daily contacts

-Dailies will cost you more money to purchase than monthlies.
-However, they often pay for themselves after you include the cost of contact lens solutions and the potential complications monthlies can cause.
+Dailies will often cost you more money to purchase than monthlies.
+However, they typically pay for themselves after you include the cost of contact lens solutions and the potential complications monthlies can cause.

 Note: Keep in mind many daily contact lenses are equally as cost-effective as monthly contact lenses when you take into consideration contact lens rebates and maintenance.